 After you progress to undergraduate level, you'll be awarded a progression scholarship at each level of study, from Year 1-3 of your BA course.
-The scholarships will be applied as a tuition fee waiver and are detailed below, and apply to home and international students but not for repeat years:
+The scholarships will be applied as a tuition fee waiver and are detailed below.
+They apply to home and international students but not for repeat years:

 Interested in applying?

 We’re looking for individuals who are committed to art and design.
 We value skills and abilities but also the willingness to question and experiment.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed below: